andihafner/adobe-brackets-debian-libcurl4/README.md

 There exists a snap package but its installation seems to lead to the issue that the Extenstion Manager of Brackets doesn't show any entries.

-On the other hand, on newer Debian Based Distros the Package Manager refuses the Installation of the corresponding Debian Package due to its dependeny of libcurl3.
+On the other hand, on newer Debian Based Distros the Package Manager refuses the Installation of the corresponding Debian Package due to its dependency of libcurl3.

-The provided Shell Script downloads and modifies the mentioned Package so it can be installed nevertheless.
+The provided Shell Script downloads the mentioned Package and modifies its dependencies list so it can be installed nevertheless.

 It's based on the method described here: https://askubuntu.com/questions/1238601/brackets-no-extensions-available